My Husband’s First Furniture Makeover

 Before we went any further, we knew we had to do something about the damaged finish on the top of the dresser.
 So we taped things off and stripped the top, as well as 2 of the drawers.

-Find step-by-step instructions on how to remove wood stain right here!
-Check out the best tools for removing paint or old finish from wood here.
+Find step by step instructions on how to remove wood stain right here!
+Check out the best tools for removing paint from wood here.

 Then, before we could dive into painting, we still had a lot of repairs to make on a lot of chipped veneer at the base of the dresser.

-So we flipped the dresser upside down and chipped off all of the loose pieces of veneer.
+So, we flipped it upside down and chipped off all of the loose pieces.
 Then I filled in all of that veneer with Bondo.

 Grab this super convenient How to Repair Furniture Ebook with all of our secrets on how to repair furniture for only $14.